Understanding hemolysis

 C3 and C5 proteins are activated in a specific order as your immune system detects viruses, bacteria, or damaged cells.
 Like dominoes falling, each activation triggers another activation in a series of steps known as a “cascade”

-Your lab values and symptoms may help determine if you have ongoing hemolysis
+Your doctor will look at a variety of lab results to help determine if you have ongoing hemolysis.

 -